 June 25: Palestinian fighters launch an attack in Israel that results in the deaths of two Israeli soldiers and the capture of another, Corporal Gilad Shalit.

 June 27: Hamas and Fatah reach an agreement based on the prisoners’ document which includes the forming of a national unity government.

 June 28: Israel launches Operation Summer Rains in what it says is an attempt to recover the captured soldier.
 The ongoing operation initially consists of heavy bombardment of bridges, roads, and the only power station in Gaza.
 Hundreds of Palestinians are killed during aerial and ground attacks over the following months.

-June 29: Israel detains 64 Hamas officials, including eight Palestinian Authority cabinet ministers and up to 20 members of the Palestinian Legislative Council.
+June 29: Israel captures 64 Hamas officials, including eight Palestinian Authority cabinet ministers and up to twenty members of the Palestinian Legislative Council.

 September 8: UN officials say Gaza is at “breaking point” after months of economic sanctions and Israeli attacks.

 September 23: The agreement breaks down, with Hamas’s refusal to recognise Israel reportedly at the heart of the continued disagreements.

 October 1: Eight people are killed in Gaza in factional infighting between Hamas and Fatah as a new wave of violence erupts.